+Adèle Malo

-Adèle Malo Ontario, Canada Director since: April 29, 2016 Independent
+Director since: April 29, 2016 Independent

 Ms. Malo holds a B.A., LL.B. and LL.M. as well as the ICD.D designation and has extensive corporate and governance experience in the energy, food service, services and utility sectors.
+Effective March 8, 2024, Ms. Malo joined the Independent Review Committee (IRC) for Leith Wheeler Investment Counsel.
 From June 2014 until June 2023, she served on the Board of Directors of Ontario's Electrical Safety Authority (ESA), was its Chair of the Regulatory Affairs Committee and a member of the People and Culture Committee.
 From 2014 to 2020 she was on the Board of Plugn'Drive.
 She was previously Executive Vice President of Government & Regulatory Affairs, Real Estate and External Communications and General Counsel for Direct Energy until her retirement in December 2012.
 Prior to that she held senior positions with Ontario Power Generation, Union Gas, Oshawa Group Ltd., and Tim Hortons.
 Ms. Malo began her career as an associate lawyer in the tax department of Osler, Hoskin & Harcourt.

-• None

-CG&C Committee (Chair)
+Capstone Committee Memberships • CG&C Committee (Chair) Other Current Public Entity Directorships • None